electricbookworks/electric-book-gui/docs/_developers/code.md

     dtemplate -dir src/ts -lang ts -logtostderr -out src/ts/Templates.ts -watch

+This compiles the HTML templates into a single Typescript file, `Templates.ts`, which you must not edit.

 ## Configuration

 To configure, copy `electricbook.yml` to `electricbook-0.yml`.
 Then you will need to configure a Github OAuth application with the appropriate return address, and set the Github client and secret provided by Github.